laforest/FPGADesignElements/README.md

 All files are in one directory, so you can use it as a library in your CAD tools by simply importing all Verilog files.

+**IMPORTANT:** The module definitions are, by design, not usable as-is.
+Unless the design requires some minimum or constant value, all module parameters have a default value of 0 or an empty string.
+This is intentional, so when a user forgets to set a parameter when instantiating a module, synthesis will (almost always) fail, and linting also.
+Putting usable default values in the module definitions might not get noticed and cause bugs.
+This means the modules are not synthesizable as defined, but must be instantiated separately to set the parameters, which is what one normally does anyway.

 See [LICENSE](./LICENSE) for the details, but overall, you are free to use this book as you please.